fmarcelomorais/project-manager/README.md

 <br>

-### Esse site foi um CRUD (Create, Read, Update, Delete) que usei tanto conhecimentos de Back end como Front end, as tecnologias usadas nesses projetos foram:
+### This site was a CRUD (Create, Read, Update, Delete) that uses both Back end and Front end knowledge, the technologies used in the projects were:

 <br>